Small Diaphragm Condenser Microphones: Definition, Design, And Techniques

 Techniques for Using Small Diaphragm Condenser Microphones

 Small diaphragm condenser microphones are versatile tools that can capture high-quality audio in various recording situations.
-To maximize their potential, it is important to understand and utilize different techniques for their usage.
+To maximize their potential, it is important to understand and utilize different for their usage.
 In this section, we will explore three key techniques: stereo pairing, close-miking instruments, and overhead microphone placement.

 Stereo Pairing